-Clothespins: you can by huge packs of them at a super low price, and they’re made of solid wood.
+Clothespins – you can by huge packs of them at a super low price, and they’re made of solid wood.
 That’s what makes clothespin crafts so amazing – they are sturdy and not in the least bit tacky, like some other cheap craft materials can be.
+You’ll find endless things to make with clothes pegs but here are just a few.

 A while ago, I picked up a cheap pack of clothespins to use for crafting.
 I started by coating some in narrow duct tape ( which adheres better than washi tape) and gluing magnets to the back using this glue to display my son’s artwork on the fridge.